 Many sole proprietorship firms are now opting for converting to one person company because of its various benefits.
 The one person Companies, under the private limited companies bracket, are more organised and structured than the proprietorship firms.
-Many small scale business organisations can now enter and benefit from the corporate world because of the easy setting up of the one person company.
+Many small scale business organisations can now enter and benefit from the corporate world because of the easy set up of the one-person company.

 DISADVANTAGES OF A ONE PERSON COMPANY

-The business structure of a one person company is only suitable for small business firms.
+The business structure of a one-person company is only suitable for small business firms.
 Small enterprises with lower capital investments and profits.
-The limit for the maximum paid up share capital is ₹50 lakhs for a one person company.
-So, it is not suitable for a company with a big turnover to apply for a one person company registration.
+The limit for the maximum paid-up share capital is ₹50 lakhs for a one-person company.
+So, it is not suitable for a company with a big turnover to apply for one-person company registration.

 - Business Restraints :